tylerhartless/clipPy.gg/README.md

 visible if they are applicable (i.e. checking HUD elements when game is set to "N/A" will return no HUD elements).

 To remap Facecam location, clear the `facecamxy` value from the ini file and run the program

+cx_freeze is installed in order to package this into an exe but I have not figured that out yet